asyrjasalo/RESTinstance/README.rst

    Or extend the schema further to a full Swagger spec (version 2.0, OpenAPI 3.0 also planned), which RESTinstance can test requests and responses against.
-All this leads to reusability, getting great test coverage with minimum number of keystrokes and clean looking tests.
+All this leads to reusability, getting great test coverage with minimum number of keystrokes and very clean tests.

 Installation